Access disability support

 Verifying your disability

-To get study support, you'll need to provide documents that verify your disability.
+To get study support, you'll need to provide documentation confirming your disability or medical condition.

 Documentation types